Underrated Marvel Comics: See Timely Results

 • MODOK: Head Trips features the Big Head villain’s surprising versatility.
 His most diabolical plot being a parody of Ocean’s 11.

 • Secret War is the event comic that never happened.
 It’s practically the underrated Marvel Comics crossover event because it focuses on the effects.
-Rather than drag on and disrupt every other comic’s pace, readers and characters feel the aftershock of a world shattering shift.
+Readers and characters feel the aftershock of a world shattering shift.
+All without needing to drag on and disrupt every other comic’s pace.
 It practically fits the mold of superheroes in a post-9/11 world.
-Even the original Annihilation story pales in comparison for its display of characters at their peak.
+Even the original Annihilation story pales in comparison for showing characters at their peak.

 • The Hood is one of Marvel’s more interesting villains.
 In this MAX series the reader sees a petty crook in his transition into super villainy.
-Parker Robbins tries to live the power fantasy of mob life both to escape his dourness and help his loved ones.
+Parker Robbins lives the power fantasy of mob life both to escape his dourness and help his loved ones.
 But it’s not without downsides, reality is stranger than fiction in the Marvel Universe.
-Being a supervillain however is the ultimate empowerment by reveling in the absurdity without responsibilities.
+But reveling in supervillain absurdity without responsibilities is too empowering.

 • Adam Warren of Empowered fame always likes to work the bizarre and forgettable into his work.
 Livewires is where the absurd side of science-fiction thrives.
 For one, the main character throws up ridiculously designed guns since she’s a nanite-based android.
 Then there’s the realization that these characters don’t have much privacy since their thoughts become text messages.